 Results

-SNPs characterization/calling
+SNPs characterization/calling: an efficient genotyping method in a protected species with low genetic diversity

-Out of the 384 SNPs, including five SNPs (one mitochondrial and four nuclear) that diagnostically distinguished H. guttulatus from H. hippocampus, a total of 318 SNPs successfully amplified.
-Four SNPs were monomorphic resulting in 314 SNPs examined for 292 H. guttulatus, among which 286 showed a minor allele frequency above 5%.
-Note that the markers diagnostic of H. hippocampus specimens were used to control the taxonomic status of each fish, but being monomorphic in H. guttulatus, were removed from the final dataset.
+Of the 384 SNPs, including five SNPs that diagnostically distinguished H. guttulatus from H. hippocampus (one mitochondrial and four nuclear), a total of 318 SNPs amplified successfully.
+Of these 318 SNPs, 286 showed a minor allele frequency above 5%.
+Two H. hippocampus initially identified as H. guttulatus were removed from the initial dataset, resulting in a final dataset of 292 H. guttulatus genotyped for 286 SNPs.

-In order to evaluate the extent of ascertainment bias that may be induced by our procedure for selecting markers, we compared the Joint Site-Frequency Spectra (JSFS) obtained with the original dataset of Romiguier et al. (2014), which is assumed freed from ascertainment bias, and our 314-SNP dataset.
-JSFSs are shown in Supplementary Information 1 (Fig. SI1).
-As expected, the data of Romiguier et al. (2014) is principally composed of singletons that represented 35-40% of the SNPs (Fig. SI1A), while this proportion was reduced twofold in our 314-SNP dataset as desired (Fig. SI1B).
-We efficiently removed rare variants without biasing the frequency spectrum too much as the deficit of singletons was homogeneously compensated by every cell of the JSFSs: the comparison of the two JSFSs (Fig. SI1C) reveals that very few cells apart from singletons have an excess above 5%, suggesting limited ascertainment bias in our SNP panel, except with rare alleles as expected.
+In order to evaluate the extent of ascertainment bias that may be induced by our procedure for selecting markers, we compared the Joint Site-Frequency Spectra (JSFS) obtained with the original dataset of Romiguier et al. (2014) -assumed freed from ascertainment bias- with our 314-SNP dataset.
+JSFSs are detailed in Supporting Information 1 (Fig. SI1).
+Briefly, as expected, the data of Romiguier et al. (2014) is principally composed of singletons that represented 35-40% of the SNPs (Fig. SI1A), while this proportion was reduced twofold in our 314-SNP dataset (Fig. SI1B).
+We efficiently removed rare variants without biasing the frequency spectrum too much as the deficit of singletons was homogeneously compensated by every other cells of the JSFSs.
+An even representation over the entire allele frequency range was indeed observed based on our dataset.
+The comparison of the two JSFSs (Fig. SI1C) reveals that very few cells apart from singletons have an excess above 5%, suggesting limited ascertainment bias in our SNP panel, except with rare alleles as expected.

+With a limited ascertainment bias, with rare alleles being underrepresented, no missing data, and constraints on our model study (small amount of DNA available with the use of non-lethal fin-clipping sampling techniques), selecting SNPs characterized from a preliminary population transcriptomic survey proved to be a straightforward strategy for genome-wide investigation of the spatial distribution in this species compared to classical genotyping-by-sequencing approaches.

-A strong genetic structure delineating five clusters
+A strong genetic structure delineating five broadly distributed panmictic genetic clusters

-Estimates of mean number of alleles per locus (Nall), allelic richness (Ar), expected heterozygosity (He), and departure from Hardy-Weinberg equilibrium (FIS), for each study site and each genetic cluster identified, are presented in Table SI1.
-The gene diversity was globally similar among populations and no significant departure from Hardy-Weinberg equilibrium (HWE) was observed.
+Estimates of the mean number of alleles per locus (Nall), allelic richness (Ar), expected heterozygosity (He), and departure from Hardy-Weinberg equilibrium (HWE; FIS), for each study site and each genetic cluster identified, are presented in Supporting Information 2.
+The gene diversity was similar among populations with no significant departure from HWE observed (with the exception of site 6 which is a hybrid population, see below).